agmcleod/website/_posts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 }
 ```

-To make calls from the handlers a little easier, we pass a Result type and let our server handle the error handling if any.
+To make calls from the handlers a little easier, we pass a SerdeResult type and let our server handle the error handling if any.
 You could opt to do this as the route handler instead.
 Which may be a better way to go if you want to respond to the user that something went wrong with sending the websocket message.

 We will now setup a set of messages to listen for: